tnscorcoran/istio-3scale/README.md

 oc apply -f ./threescale-adapter-config.yaml -n istio-system
 ```

-Next we need to patch the productpage deployment to get ti delete API authorisation and traffic report reporting to 3scale.
+Next we need to patch the productpage deployment to get to delegate API authorisation and traffic reporting to 3scale.
 Execute the following:
 ```
 oc project bookinfo
 export HANDLER_NAME="threescale"